blob42/Instrukt/docs/quickstart.md

 Instrukt encourages you to create custom workflows with a quick feedback loop while testing agents.
 The developer console `press D` gives you access to a live IPython console in the running namespace to introspect and debug agents and tools.

+### Custom Agents

+Instrukt agents a simple python packages that live in the `agent_modules` folder within the package.
+You can create your own agents and share them with others.

+Take a look at the `demo` and `chat_qa` agents for examples of how to create your own.

 # User Interface

 The interface is divided in two main parts: *The Console Panel* and the *Monitor Panel*